avergel/s3sharebox-front/README.md

 # S3ShareBox
-This repository contains the frontend part of **S3ShareBox**, a cloud storage webapp using S3 for storing files and Cognito for manage user accounts.
-The backend server repository is located at https://github.com/avergel/js-fullstack-course
+This repository contains the frontend part of **S3ShareBox**, a cloud storage webapp using AWS S3 for storing files and AWS Cognito for manage user accounts.
+The backend server repository is located at [s3sharebox-system](https://github.com/avergel/s3sharebox-system)

 ## Features
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).